alanvanrossum/kroket/README.md

 ### Week 5

+- Architecture design
+- Sprint backlog 5
+- Sprint retrospective 4

 ## Introduction

 You're looking at the Github repository of Team Kroket.
+Team Kroket is a group of five Computer Science students at Delft University of Technology, The Netherlands.
+For the course TI2806 - Contextproject our goal was to create a simple but fun multiplayer game, using an Oculus Rift a few Android powered mobile devices and our imagination.

 ### What am I looking at?

 This is Escaparade.
 Yes, Escaparade, or Escapãradè (??), all up to you.
 Escaparade is a multiplayer game by Team Kroket.
-We (Team Kroket) are five Computer Science students at Delft University of Technology, The Netherlands.
-For the course TI2806 - Contextproject our goal was to create a simple but fun multiplayer game, using an Oculus Rift a few Android powered mobile devices and our imagination.

 ### Team w..wha?